bbchung/clighter8/README.md

-# Clighter8: Vim plugin to use libclang to do syntax highlight, code format, refactor
+# Clighter8: Vim plugin for c/c++ developers and Vim lovers

 # Intro

-Clighter8 is a Vim plugin using libclang to help c-family programming and Currently it can highlight code(in realtime, of course) and do rename-refactor.
-Taking the benefit from new async api of Vim, Clighter8 is fast and cool.
+Clighter8 is a server-client architecture Vim plugin, implemented with Vim channel api.
+It integrates with clang and current provides following functions
+* On-the-fly, highly customized syntax highlight
+* Rename-refactor
+* Compilation database support
+* A function to to integrate with clang-format.py

 # Requirements
 Clighter8 requires the following things:

 * Vim with +job and +channel features
 * [libclang][libclang], (3.9 is recommended)
+* clang-format, clang-format.py

 # Installation